claytonkb/Babel/doc/babel_gsg.md

 property to it and may alter its default behavior.
 A sigil appended to a label overrides the default sense of that label in any context.
-However, you can double-override the symbol by appending a different sigil in a particular context:
+However, you can double-override the symbol by appending a different sigil in a particular context.

-> `foo% : 127`
-> `bar : ( foo& ) --> Overrides foo back to a direct-reference`

 The default behavior of a bare symbol varies depending on the context in which it occurs.

 The asterisk (*) specifies that a symbol or section is to be used for lexical substitution.
 Lexical substitution allows a section or string to